neophob/PixelController/README.md

     #pixelinvaders.layout.row2=NO_ROTATE,NO_ROTATE

 Take a look at the config file, there are a lot of hints how to configure PixelController.

+### Advanced usage

+You can start the PixelController server by execute `pixConServer/PixelController.sh` on Linux/OSX, `pixConServer/PixelControllerRPi.sh` on Raspberry Pi and `pixConServer\PixelController.cmd` on Windows.
+The server part generate the visuals and send them to the output.
+PixelController create a Bonjour/Zeroconf service you can discover or simply ping at `PixelController.local`.
+You can control PixelController server by

+* using the PixelController remote client, start it with `pixConClient/PixelControllerClient.jar`
+* using the PixelController command line tool by execute `pixConClient/PixConCli.sh` on Linux/OSX or `pixConClient\PixConCli.cmd`
+* using the TouchOSC mobile application, see the `integration/TouchOsc/` directory for pre made layouts.
+* any other OSC Client

 ### Main idea
 A Visual can be assigned to one or more Output LED Matrices.
 A Visual consists of two **Generators** (create the content), two **Effects** (modify the content), a **Mixer** (mix the content) and a **Colorset** (define the look of the content).